jimmybyrum/vault.js/README.md

 ```

 ##### Vault.get(String key)
-Will check storage in this order: Session, Local, Cookie
+Will check storage in this order: File (if node), Session, Local, Cookie

 To specify which storage to get from, use:
 ```